Philopoemen: Battle of Sellasia

-The king of Macedonia, Antigonus III Doson was keen to restore Macedonian influence in the Peloponnese for the first time in almost two decades.
+The king of Macedonia, Antigonus III Doson, was keen to restore Macedonian influence in the Peloponnese for the first time in almost two decades.
 In 224 BC, he signed an alliance with the Achaeans, Boeotians, Thessalians and the Acarnanians.
 With his rear secured by treaties, Antigonus invaded the Peloponnese and drove the Spartans out of Argos, taking Orchomenus and Mantineia in the process.

 When he advanced against Laconia, however, Antigonus found that Cleomenes had blocked all the mountain passes except for one.

 It was there, near Sellasia, that Cleomenes waited with his army.

 Philopoemen commanded a cavalry force, which included soldiers from Megalopolis.

 He was supported by Illyrian infantry.

 When the latter entered into the battle, they were surrounded by the enemy.

 So Philopoemen launched his own attack.

 While his forces suffered many casualties, the surprised Spartan forces fled.

 In the encounter, Philopoemen's horse fell and he was wounded by a javelin.

 Yet he continued to fight behind the enemy's lines.

 In the end the Spartan forces were massacred by the Macedonians and their allies and Cleomenes was forced to flee to Egypt.

 As the leader of the Achaeans, Philopoemen's actions impressed Antigonus III.

 Cavalry commander

-From 221 BC he subsequently spent 10 years in Crete as a mercenary captain.
+From 221 BC he subsequently spent 10 years in Crete as a mercenary captain; fighting in the Lyttian War.
 Returning to mainland Greece in 210 BC, Philopoemen was appointed commander of the cavalry in the Achaean League.

 In the same year, in one of the battles associated with the First Macedonian War between Macedonia and the Roman Republic, Philopoemen faced Damophantus, whose army was composed of Aetolians and Eleans, near the Larissa river (on the border of Elis).

 During the battle, Damophantus charged directly against Philopoemen with his spear.

 Bravely, Philopoemen didn't retreat, but waited with his lance, which he mortally thrust into Damophantus' chest.

 Immediately, the enemy fled from the battlefield.

 By this action, Philopoemen's fame increased across Greece.